M0H77/django-ansible-kubernetes/README.md

 3. Push the Docker image to a container registry accessible by your Kubernetes cluster.
    Alternatively, you can use this ready container `m0h77/django-app:latest` available at https://hub.docker.com/r/m0h77/django-app.
 4. Update the `kubernetes/deployment.yml` file with the appropriate image and environment variables.
-5. Apply the Kubernetes resources to deploy the application and database: `kubectl apply -f kubernetes/` or run individually:
+5. Apply the Kubernetes resources to deploy the application and database:
    - `kubectl apply -f django-deployment.yaml`
    - `kubectl apply -f django-service.yaml`
    - `kubectl apply -f postgres-deployment.yaml`